 Smog.
 In other words, China’s notorious air pollution situation.

-Unless you are very lucky, Guangzhou would be smothered by smog during your visit.
+Unless you are very lucky, there is a significant possibility of Guangzhou being smothered by smog during your visit.
 At night, this appears like fog or mist.
 During daytime and especially on overcast days, this resembles a brown-yellow cloud hanging over the city.

 By the way, the Star and Cloud observation decks are connected by a staircase.
-Visitors could freely move between them.
+Visitors can freely move between them.

 The same staircase also has lifts for visitors heading to the 450M Look Out.
 You must show an appropriate ticket to enter the lift.